mizuki-nana/coreVM/README.md

 of milestones have been achieved and many components are near completion at this point.
 However, there are still many new and exciting features to be designed and implemented ahead to greatly enhance the prowess and versatility of coreVM.
+There are three major features that are envisioned after the initial release, and they are the Debugging and Profiling APIs, Embedder APIs, and the Extension APIs.

+### Debugging and Profiling APIs
+These are a set of APIs and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
+This includes the typical debugging capabilities such as pause execution and examine variable states, unwind/rewind call stacks, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.

+### Embedder APIs
+The Embedder APIs provide developers the capability to create virtual execution runtimes in their native applications by interacting with a set of APIs and abstracted models that define the entities and behaviors of executions of coreVM's internal runtime.
+For example, a developer who wants to build a little scripting engine in his or her application can employ the Embedder APIs to accomplish the heavy liftings of executing user provided scripts.
+All the work for that developer is to parse user provided scripts, and the rest can be left for coreVM to handle.

+### Extension APIs
+The Extension APIs are at the frontier of the next wave of heavy development with the goal of greatly enhance the capability and versatility of coreVM.
+The foundation of this is a scripting engine that allows developers to modify the functionalities of existing instructions or to create their own ones to performs custom functions.
+Developers can use a set of micro-instructions to program their desired functionalities for existing and new instructions.

+The next feature is called the *Reactive Event Model*, which is a model that provides the runtime the capability to react to a set of defined events that are occurring to the execution environment.
+For example, a developer may want to implement a language feature which reacts to certain events happening in the host operating system.

+The last feature is to support native plugins, which allows developers to incorporate the execution of native code in conjunction with coreVM's execution, in order to allow more interactions with the operating system.

 Below is a table of all the past milestones and some of the goals defined in the roadmap in the near future, with their respective completion dates and ETAs: